helloflask/flask-ckeditor/docs/configuration.rst

 With Flask-WTF/WTForms
 #######################

-When create multiple form with Flask-WTF/WTForms, you just need to create multiple ``CKEditorField`` field:
+When creating multiple forms with Flask-WTF/WTForms, you just need to create multiple ``CKEditorField`` fields:

 .. code-block:: python